China tells U.S. to shut Chengdu consulate, retaliating for Houston | Law-Order

 China ordered the United States on Friday to close its consulate in the city of Chengdu, responding to a U.S. demand for China to close its Houston consulate, as relations between the world's two largest economies deteriorate.
 The order to close the consulate in Chengdu, in southwestern China's Sichuan province, continued Beijing's recent practice of like-for-like responses to U.S. actions.

-China had warned it would retaliate after it was this week given 72 hours - until Friday - to vacate its Houston consulate, and had urged the United States to reconsider.
+China had warned it would retaliate after it was this week given 72 hours - until Friday - to vacate its consulate in the Texas city, and had urged the United States to reconsider.
 Relations between Washington and Beijing have deteriorated sharply this year over issues ranging from trade and technology to the novel coronavirus, China's territorial claims in the South China Sea and its clampdown on Hong Kong.

+U.S. President Donald Trump's administration said the closing of the consulate was aimed at protecting American intellectual property and personal information.
+"We urge the CCP (Chinese Communist Party) to cease these malign actions rather than engage in tit-for-tat retaliation," John Ullyot, a spokesman for the White House National Security Council, said in a statement.

-The consulate was given 72 hours to close, or until 10 a.m. on Monday, the editor of the Global Times newspaper said on Twitter.
-The consulate opened in 1985 and has almost 200 employees including about 150 locally hired staff, according to its website.
-It was not immediately clear how many are there now after a significant number of U.S. diplomats were evacuated from China during the early stages of the novel coronavirus outbreak.
+The consulate in Chengdu was given 72 hours to close, or until 10 a.m. on Monday, the editor of the Global Times newspaper said on Twitter.
+The consulate opened in 1985 and has almost 200 employees, including about 150 locally hired staff, according to its website.
+It was not immediately clear how many are there now after U.S. diplomats were evacuated from China during the novel coronavirus outbreak.

 Global share markets fell after the announcement, led by a heavy drop in Chinese blue chips, which fell 4.4%, while the yuan hit a two-week low.
-The U.S. State Department warned American citizens in China of a greater risk of arbitrary law enforcement including detention and a ban on leaving, repeating a similar warning two weeks ago.
+The U.S. State Department warned Americans in China of a greater risk of arbitrary law enforcement including detention, repeating a similar warning two weeks ago.

-TROUBLED TIES U.S. Secretary of State Mike Pompeo said in a speech on Thursday the United States and its allies must use "more creative and assertive ways" to press the Chinese Communist Party to change its ways, calling it the "mission of our time".
+TROUBLED TIES Secretary of State Mike Pompeo said in a speech on Thursday Washington and its allies must use "more creative and assertive ways" to press the Chinese Communist Party to change its ways.

-He said the Chengdu consulate was less important for trade and economic activity than U.S. consulates in Shanghai, Guangzhou and Hong Kong.
-Chinese social media users, who had denounced the U.S. order to close the Houston mission, lauded the response.
+He said the Chengdu consulate was less important for economic activity than U.S. consulates in Shanghai, Guangzhou and Hong Kong.
+Chinese social media users, who had denounced the order to close the Houston mission, lauded the response.

 The comment, "let's renovate it into a hotpot restaurant!", a reference to a popular dish in Chengdu, got 100,000 likes on the Weibo account of state broadcaster CCTV.